 ASICS GEL-Venture 4 Review Facts

 Asics is a household name when it comes to athletic wear and gear.
-In terms of running, An extremely popular shoe brand, they are well known for their quality trainers around the world.
+In terms of running, as an extremely popular shoe brand, they are well known for their quality trainers around the world.
 The Asics Gel Venture 4 is the fourth model of Asics’ Gel Venture series.
-The Gel Venture series is known for being a lower cost option, in a market full of highly priced running shoes.
-The Gel Ventures don’t skimp on quality however, and offer a great deal of value for their price tag, including good cushioning, a mesh overlay that allows breathability, and a durable design for all terrains.
-The Gel Venture 4 has a lot to offer, and is worth looking into for a decent pair of durable trainers.
+The Gel Venture series is known for being a lower cost option, in a market full of high priced running shoes.
+The Gel Ventures don’t skimp on quality and offer a great deal of value for their price tag, including good cushioning, a mesh overlay that allows breathability, and a durable design for all terrains.
+The Gel Venture 4 has a lot to offer and is worth looking into for a decent pair of durable trainers.

 The outsole of the Gel Venture 4 is made of AHAR